The best unofficial prep for the ACT.

 When is it available?

-The ACT test is offered nationally, seven times a year: September, October, December, February, April, June and July.
+The ACT is offered nationally seven times a year: September, October, December, February, April, June, and July.
 Individual states or areas may eliminate the February and July test dates.
-For the 2024-2025 school year, remaining test dates are as follows:
+For the 2024-2025 school year, the remaining test dates are as follows:

-There are strict deadlines for registering and this must be done about 5 weeks in advance of the actual test date.
+There are strict deadlines for registering, and this must be done about five weeks in advance of the actual test date.
 You can incur late or change fees, so plan your testing schedule well in advance.
-Approved testing centers, nearest to your place, are listed by state—most states having at least a few geographic areas to accommodate test-takers from all locations.
+Approved testing centers nearest to your location are listed by state—most states having at least a few geographic areas to accommodate test-takers from all regions.
 Special accommodations are offered for students who have disabilities, students who are homebound, or students who have religious date conflicts.

 How much time is allowed?